smontanari/code-forensics/README.md

 **Note: it is highly recommended to specify a time interval for any analysis**.
 If not, **code-forensics** will attempt to analyse the git commits for the current date only, most likely resulting in empty or near empty reports.
 You can specify a time interval via command line parameters or through the configuration file.
 Please refer to the [provided documentation](https://github.com/smontanari/code-forensics/wiki).

 #### List analysis tasks
-To print the list of all the top level analysis tasks:
+By default running gulp without any argument will print the list of all the top level analysis tasks.
+Alternatively you can explicitly run the task `list-analysis-tasks`:
 ```
 $ gulp list-analysis-tasks
 ```